Tips for reducing the drama and increasing the fun with your teen this summer: A Q&A with Colleen O’Grady

 Here to offer help to parents of adolescents is Colleen O’Grady.
 She’s a licensed marriage and family therapist with more than twenty-five years of experience as well as the author of Dial Down the Drama: Reducing Conflict and Reconnecting with Your Teenage Daughter.
 She’s also a mom who has really been there recently as a parent of a teen.

-She recently offered advice to parents for reducing the drama and increasing the fun with their teens this summer.
+She recently offered advice for parents for reducing the drama and increasing the fun with their teens this summer.

 Between Us Parents (BUP): Some teens are really motivated over the summer; others are more interested in relaxing, having fun, hanging out with friends, etc. Is it normal for teens to not be thinking about how to reach their full potential over the summer?